skale-me/skale/docker/README.md

 # Skale Docker

-This directory contains a sample Dockerfile for skale-engine container, based on [Alpine](https://hub.docker.com/_/alpine/) container.
+This directory contains a sample Dockerfile for skale container, based on [Alpine](https://hub.docker.com/_/alpine/) container.

 It also contains a sample Compose file to deploy a minimal stack on a single host or a docker swarm.